ispc/ispc/docs/ispc_for_xe.rst

   since kernel execution is managed in the host code now.

-* ``new`` and ``delete`` keywords are not expected to be supported in ISPC program for GEN target.
+* ``new`` and ``delete`` keywords are not expected to be supported in ISPC program for Xe target.
 We expect all memory to be set up on the host side.

-* ``export`` functions must return ``void`` for GEN targets.
+* ``export`` functions must return ``void`` for Xe targets.

 Performance
 ===========
-The performance of ``Intel® ISPC for GEN`` was significantly improved in this release but still has room for improvements and we're working hard to make it better for the next release.
+The performance of ``Intel® ISPC for Xe`` was significantly improved in this release but still has room for improvements and we're working hard to make it better for the next release.
 Here are our results for ``mandelbrot`` which were obtained on Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz with Intel(R) Gen9 HD Graphics